Space Camp Turkey COVID-19 Procedures

 - Alcohol-based hand sanitizer stations are located in the common areas of the facility.

-- It is made compulsory to wear a mask for all staff and an extra visor for counselors; “Hygienic Waste” collection areas, which do not require physical contact by hand, have been created for mask and glove waste.
+- It is made compulsory to wear a mask for all staff.
+“Hygienic Waste” collection areas, which do not require physical contact by hand, have been created for mask and glove waste.

-- Seating arrangements were created according to the social distance rule; activity areas are planned out to have 1 person for every 4 square meters.
+- Seating arrangements were created according to the social distance rule.

 - A HES Code* will be requested from each participant and visitor before entering the camp within the scope of Covid-19 measures.
 HES (Life Fits Into Home) Code, is an implementation made mandatory within the scope of the Turkish Ministry of Health Covid-19 measures.